 Explore the Powhatan way of life in a re-creation of a Paspahegh town, based on archaeological discoveries of a site near Jamestown.

-Ticket is valid for 7 consecutive days of unlimited admission to Colonial Williamsburg, Jamestown Settlement, and the American Revolution Museum at Yorktown.
+Ticket is valid for 7 consecutive days of unlimited admission to Colonial Williamsburg, Historic Jamestowne, Jamestown Settlement, American Revolution Museum at Yorktown, and Yorktown Battlefield.